michal-bures/konkr_web/about.md

 * [Netlify](//www.netlify.com/) for publishing the website here for the world to see

 Feel free to contact me on <a href="mailto:{{ site.email }}">{{ site.email }}</a> if you'd like to learn more!

-## ...the developer

-My name is Michal Bureš (Michal is the czech equivalent of Michael/Mike, so feel free to use any of these). *Konkr* is a passion project that currently occupies a rather unhealthy portion of my spare time.

-When I'm not buried in code, I also enjoy playing video games of all kinds, and occasionally even some activities not constrained to the digital world (such as backpacking, downhill skiing, soccer and squash).

- *